MartinaB91/project5-task-app-front/README.md

 ### Task Board

-- This page is the main page where you can reach all other pages and can be divided into four sections.
+- This page is the main page where you can reach all other pages and the page divided into four sections.
 The first section is the profile scoreboard, followed by the family member score board.
 Then the user can find a section for searching and filtering and below the task section where all tasks are displayed
 - If there's is no tasks to display the following text will be shown “You haven’t created any tasks yet.
 Go to the navbar to create one”

 ### Profile Score Board